ErmanIZTECH/RF_data_transmitter_and_receiver/README.md

 transmitter operating at 2.2MHz center frequency and receiver device.

 ### Modulation Method
-Amplitude Modulation has been used.
+Amplitude Modulation has been utilized to transfer the data.

  ## Circuitry parts
  ### Colpits Oscillator